-But, long verticals don’t always have to be steep and deep.
+But, long verticals don’t always mean steep and deep.
 They can still be pretty friendly groomed slopes.
-Consider Beaver Creek in the Vail Valley where families are king.
-Those slopes are long and fun, too.
-No dizzy spells.
+Consider Beaver Creek in the Vail Valley.
+Many of these slopes are long and fun, too.

 North America is no stranger to monster descents thanks to the endless rugged peaks found throughout the Northern Rockies.
-While larger ski areas like Whistler Blackcomb in British Columbia and Jackson Hole rank high among the biggest verticals.
+Larger ski areas like Whistler Blackcomb in British Columbia and Jackson Hole rank high among the biggest verticals.

 Vertical is measured from the highest to the lowest points on the mountain.